Cerulean-Circle-GmbH/Web4Articles/README.md

 ## Recovery

-Recovery is owned by the ScrumMaster only.
+Recovery supports role flexibility while maintaining project status consistency.
 Always recover into branch `release/dev`.
 Follow `scrum.pmo/roles/ScrumMaster/recovery-process.md`.

-## Optimized Recovery Procedure (ScrumMaster)
+## Enhanced Recovery Procedure (Role-Flexible)

-**Autonomous Recovery Process (ScrumMaster)**
+**Autonomous Recovery Process (Role-Flexible)**

-If the AI loses context or receives the prompt "recover" from the QA user, it will autonomously (as ScrumMaster):
+If the AI loses context or receives the prompt "recover [ROLE]" from the QA user, it will autonomously recover as the specified role (defaults to ScrumMaster if no role specified):

 0. **DevOps Environment Verification (blocking, do first):**
    - Check `scrum.pmo/sprints/sprint-4/planning.md` if the sprint has been completed.
 If not skip this step.